Pavlovas with Strawberries and Balsamic

 - 1 cup heavy cream

-- seeds scraped from a vanilla bean, or 1 teaspoon vanilla bean paste
+- seeds scraped from a vanilla bean, (or 1 teaspoon vanilla bean paste or extract)

 - a few sprigs of fresh basil